Gregstrq/LightLattices.jl/docs/src/manual.md

 ### Convenient constructors

-If the variable `unit_cell` is omitted, it is assumed that unit cell is trivial, i.e. consisting of a single node.
+If the variable `basis_cell` is omitted, it is assumed that basis cell is trivial, i.e. consisting of a single node.
-If `basis` is omitted as well, hypercubic lattice is constructed.
+If `primitive_vecs` is omitted as well, hypercubic lattice is constructed.
 Instead of basis, one can specify the lattice spacing in this case:
 ```julia
 RegularLattice(lattice_dims::NTuple{D,Int}[, a::Number = 1]; label = :cubic, periodic = true)
 ```

 ## Unit Cells and Indexing

-There are three types of unit cells: `HomogeneousCell`, `TrivialCell`, `InhomogeneousCell`.
+There are three types of basis cells: `HomogeneousCell`, `TrivialCell`, `InhomogeneousCell`.

 ### `HomogeneousCell`
 This type is used when there is no distinction between the nodes of the cell.
 The general constructor looks like